cecilartavion/Random_State_Generator/README.md

   The window will stop growing once it reaches at least `sample_num` census blocks in the window.
   - For 'diam', a random census block, call it v, is chosen (urban or rural depends which part of the code this variable is executed).
   Then the vertices distance 1 (graph theoretic distance) from v are added to the sample.
+  If the number of vertices in this subgraph is less than `sample_num`, then add all of the vertices distance 2 from v to the sample.
+  Once there are at least `sample_num` vertices in the sample, vertices are deleted uniformly at random from the list of vertices furtherest away from v in our sample until only `sample_num` vertices remain.
 - `merge_method`:
 - `sample_num`:
 - `state`: